CodeCamp-Group4/personal-web-page/README.md

 Personal Web Page

 # About the Project
-A Personal Web Site which shows the Mission Statement, interests and portfolio of a person.
+A Personal Web Site which shows the Mission Statement, interests, portfolio of a person.

 This personal Web Site is built with Visual Studio Code